The Gang's Still in Ireland

 "The Gang's Still in Ireland" is the sixth episode of the fifteenth season of the American sitcom television series It's Always Sunny in Philadelphia.
 It is the 160th overall episode of the series and was written by main cast members Rob McElhenney, Charlie Day, and Glenn Howerton and directed by executive producer Megan Ganz.
 It originally aired on FXX on December 15, 2021, airing back-to-back with the previous episode, "The Gang Goes to Ireland".

 The series follows "The Gang", a group of five misfit friends: twins Dennis and Deandra "(Sweet) Dee" Reynolds, their friends Charlie Kelly and Ronald "Mac" McDonald, and Frank Reynolds, Dennis' and Dee's legal father.
 The Gang runs the fictional Paddy's Pub, an unsuccessful Irish bar in South Philadelphia.
 In the episode, Frank and Charlie visit Shelley Kelly, Charlie's pen pal and possible relative.
-Meanwhile, Dee and Dennis buy a dilapidated castle where the influence of the house and Dennis' deteriorating health cause problems; while Mac decides to join a priesthood.
+Meanwhile, Dee and Dennis stay at a dilapidated castle where the influence of the house and Dennis' deteriorating health cause problems; while Mac decides to join a priesthood.
 The episode continues a story arc where the Gang goes to Ireland.

 According to Nielsen Media Research, the episode was seen by an estimated 0.232 million household viewers and gained a 0.12 ratings share among adults aged 18–49.
 The episode received very positive reviews from critics, who praised the performances (particularly Colm Meaney's guest appearance), wholesome elements and surprisingly emotive tone.